joelsita/project-two/README.md

   - Game page:there are four sections

-      - Game choices section: there are 3 button to chose from(Rock, paper and scissors)
+      - Game choices section: there are 3 buttons to chose from(Rock, paper and scissors)
       - results section: this displays the result of each player choices. red message is for computer, black for tie and green is for user.

       - Score section: this keep record of the game. this is to let each player knows of their results as they play the game.